 - Membership of the Committee will consist of a minimum of three and a maximum of six members of the Board (unless otherwise determined by the Board).

-- At least one member will have ‘financial expertise’.
+- At least one member will have ‘financial expertise’ as described in the Queensland Treasury 'Audit Committee Guidelines - Improving Accountability and Performance'.

-- At least one member will have expertise in the industry in which the agency operates.
+- At least one member will have expertise in the industry in which WorkCover operates.

 - The term of appointment is subject to review by the chair of the Board.